 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-Since schools are closed, many people are looking for advice about teens and social distancing from our perspective as pediatricians, moms, and public health specialists.
-This is an evolving situation and current recommendations are based on the best information that we have available as of March 19, 2020.
+This is an evolving situation and current recommendations are based on the best information that we have available on June 15, 2020.

-We can promote the needed precautions without panic.
-Emphasize to your children that while no one is at zero risk for being sick from COVID-19 virus, their age cohort is low risk for getting very sick.
-Reassure them that we will all get through this, together, and that your job is to help keep them safe.
+Parents/Guardians, we can promote needed precautions without panic.
+While no one is at zero risk for being sick from COVID-19 virus, children and teens are at low risk for getting very sick.
+You can reassure your kids that we will get through this, together, and that your job is to help keep them safe, even if it makes them unhappy sometimes.

-Teens wonder, “why should I not see my friends when it is unlikely that this disease will make me sick?”
+Teens wonder, “why should I not go inside people’s houses or have friends sleepover when it is unlikely that this disease will make me sick?”
 The idea of personal sacrifice to ensure that everyone stays healthy may be a new concept for them to consider.
 They can understand and can be motivated by the fact that their individual actions have the power to save lives.

-Bottom line: if we all stick together and follow the same simple rules like good hand hygiene and social distancing, then we can stem the spread of COVID-19 quickly and get back doing to the things we love, like sports, travel, gatherings, and even school.
+The bottom line: If we all stick together and follow the same simple rules like good hand hygiene and social distancing, then we can continue our re-opening and get back doing to the things we love, like sports, travel, gatherings, and even school.

 In Good Health,